Your YouTube Dream

 Although, tags are of less devalue today than in the past.
 Most likely, for the same reason website keywords were devalued.
 Still, it’s a good best practice to fill in your tags with relevant information — Just don’t spend too much time.

 You can always go back and rework the information on old videos as you learn which keywords and techniques work best for your channel.
 However, if your video is doing well, especially viral videos, I wouldn’t change any information.
-Unless your video isn’t getting any traction or views, never change the title.
-Actually, I suggest you wait 3-6 months before you make any changes.
-It can take this long for a video to catch.

 One powerful tip, which I don’t do enough, is tran

 You can also upload your own transcription to YouTube.
-This gives YouTube a little more accurate data to help place your videos in front of the right viewer.
+This gives YouTube more accurate data to help place your videos in front of the right viewer.
 You don’t have to do it yourself.
 I recommend you outsource transcriptions.
 There are a number available online sources, such as rev or you can even look for a freelancer on fiverr.com

 If you are wondering what type of video to make next, take a look at what people are viewing on your channel over the last 60 minutes or 48 hours.
-If there is a video which dominates watch time, consider making a follow-up video.
+If there is a video that dominates watch time, consider making a follow-up video.

-The data suggests that there really isn’t
+Some data suggests that there really isn’t

 My favorite analytics to regularly review are click-through -rate (CTR), retention and traffic sources.
 Click

 Traffic sources are important to me because my goal is to have more traffic from suggested videos.
 If you have